Perennials can make a great addition to any garden

 A garden filled with perennial plants is supposed to be colorful.
 The brilliant lavender of Virginia bluebells will contrast nicely with baneberry, which produces cherry-red berries that are a beautiful contrast to the surrounding green foliage.
 On the other hand, Ajuga is a useful groundcover that can sport blue, pink, or even white flowers once spring kicks into high gear.

 Soils can exhibit a wide variety of textures and can range from mostly sand to mostly clay.
 Because each surface has different drainage characteristics, you should only plant perennials that will thrive in your native soil type.
 Soils can constantly be amended, of course, with compost, organic matter, vermiculite, and other materials.

 Watch Out for Bloom Time on Your Favorite Perennial Plants

-Whether you're interested in baneberry or ajuga or other perennial shrubs, consider the bloom time of the different species you are planting.
-While some will be in bloom for three full months, others will show color for only a week or two.
-Armed with the right information, you can create a beautiful perennial garden that will pay dividends for a long time.
+Whether you're interested in baneberry or ajuga, or other perennial shrubs, consider the bloom time of the different species you are planting.
+While some will bloom for three whole months, others will show color for only a week or two.
+Armed with the correct information, you can create a beautiful perennial garden that will pay dividends for a long time.